jganseman/musq/README.md

   ```

 ### Requirements
 - A running instance of eXist-db (http://exist-db.org).
 The initial paper was written using eXist 1.2.0-rev7233 .
+The files uploaded here have been tested to work with eXist 1.4.3 .
 The latest stable release of eXist, at the moment of writing, is 2.2.
 - A set of MusicXML files.
 The online database mentioned in the paper, Wikifonia, does not exist anymore.
 See http://www.musicxml.com/music-in-musicxml/ for possible alternatives, or convert it from a database in another format.

+### Contents
+- wikifonia2008.zip : Zip file containing the data used for the initial paper.
+This is a dump of the Wikifonia database at 31 march 2008 in a single file called wikifonia-formatted.xml .
+This file is provided for reasons of research reproducibility.
+It is password-protected; the password is equal to the filename without extension.
+It can be loaded into eXist to run the queries in the following files:
+- mxqueries2008.xq : List of queries used for the initial paper.
+This is a single file, the query to be used needs to be uncommented.
+- mxqueries2008b.xq : This file contains an additional query that had not been finished at the time, but is now.